lkorczewski/PolishRegisterNumbers/README.md

 PolishRegisterNumbers
 ====================

-A PHP support for PESEL, REGON and NIP.
+A PHP support for PESEL number.
+Support for REGON and NIP numbers is planned for future releases.